FlowFuse/flowfuse/docs/contribute/README.md

 Unit tests should provide sufficient coverage to give us confidence that a component's behaviour does not unexpectedly change.

-We do not *currently* have automated testing capability for the front-end.
-That relies on manual verification.

 #### Running tests